 How popular is the baby name Kanye in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Kanye and check out all the blog posts that mention the name Kanye.
+Plus, check out all the blog posts that mention the name Kanye.

 It’s Elvis Presley’s birthday* — that means it’s time to kick off the annual Pop Culture Baby Name Game!

 So how do you play the game?
 Simply brainstorm for baby names that could have gotten a boost in usage in 2018 thanks to the influence popular culture: movies, music, television, social media, video games, sports, politics, products, trends, etc.